DREAMS: Preserving both Local and Global Structure in Dimensionality Reduction: Background

 \subsection{$t$-distributed stochastic neighbor embedding ($t$-SNE)}

-$t$-distributed stochastic neighbor embedding ($t$-SNE; \citealt{maaten2008visualizing}) is a widely used neighbor embedding method, that is especially effective at preserving local similarities \citep{espadoto2019toward}.
-By transforming Euclidean distances between points into pairwise similarity probabilities, $t$-SNE constructs a probability distribution, $P$, based on the high-dimensional observations $X$, and a probability distribution, $Q$, based on the low-dimensional embeddings $Y$.
+$t$-distributed stochastic neighbor embedding \citep[$t$-SNE;][]{maaten2008visualizing} is a widely used neighbor-embedding method that is especially effective at preserving local similarities \citep{espadoto2019toward}.
+By transforming Euclidean distances between points into pairwise similarity probabilities, $t$-SNE constructs a probability distribution $P$, based on the high-dimensional observations $X$, and a probability distribution $Q$, based on the low-dimensional embeddings $Y$.
 The distribution $P=\{p_{ij}\}^n_{i,j=1} $ encodes the nearest-neighbor structure in the high-dimensional space via

 The width $\sigma_i$ of the Gaussian kernels is adaptively chosen for each data point to ensure the same effective neighborhood size, i.e., the number of points $j$ for which $p_{j|i}\gg0$.
 Due to the exponential decrease of the Gaussians, most $p_{ij}$ are close to zero, and are treated as exactly zero in most implementations.